Harald-86/shoemania/README.md

 Details page

-This page is reached by a user clicking on a prudct on the pruct list page.
+"This page is reached by a user clicking on a product on the product list page."

 - title, description, image, price
 - an add to cart button, this will toggle the product in and out of a cart array stored in local storage.